charlie-vf/the-hobbit-game/README.md

 ### **Game End**

 Following the final battle, the program will game over.
 The User has the option to try again, or to quit the game.
+The terminal will clear after the response is given.

 ## **Testing & Validation**